JaysonPye/Journal/2025/daily-log.md

 JP thoughts: I really need to stay consistent with Anki, and to read as a hobby.
 IT thoughts: Dual booting linux on my home PC has taught me a lot, going to make the switch to nvim from tomorrow as i've been working on my nvim setup.
 I chose to go with lazyvim.
 Exercise: I've been doing a terrible job on this front as I was waiting for my old gym to reopen to which is hasn't, might start a proper schedule with dumbells at home rather than just aerobic stuff.

+## 2025-04-21 (Monday)

+- [x] Morning exercise
+- [x] Kids Up IT Work Block (10am-2pm)
+- [x] Japanese Study
+- [x] IT Self-Study
+- [x] Freelance Work / Client Search

+📝 Notes:
+Mood: Pretty good
+Wins: I managed to set up a schedule for things to come JP thoughts: I need to do anki while going through my morning routine IT thoughts: I want to make a proper NVIM config while I'm reading practical vim so that I can work with it daily.

 ### Template